-In this guide, we’re going to show you 17 expert tips for finding cheap hotels and our own tried and tested 3 step method on exactly how to book cheap hotels.
+In this guide we show you our 17 easy tips for finding cheap hotels, and as a bonus we’re going to walk you through our own tried and tested 3 step method on exactly how we find the perfect place to stay.

 Our Experience Booking Hotels